yhagio/em-dashboard/README.md

 - Responsive table with this technique :[Responsive table tricks](https://css-tricks.com/responsive-data-tables/)
 - Use Google Map for Emplyee locations isntead of using Google Chart Geo Map since it does not support mobile web browser (Android with Chrome)
 - Minimize assets by running `ember build --prod`
+- Polling new data every hour, and update values